naguiluz/from-the-beginning/README.md

   This is my record of all my programs from my first set of tutorials, and notes I wrote about them.
 Sorry about the strange order they're presented in.
 I can't seem to figure out how they're sorted by github.
+A big thank you to freeCodeCamp and Mike Dane.
+Really great tutorials to start from no previous knowledge.
+Can't wait to learn more!

   In "madlib" I learned how to take user inputs and output them into my printed strings.
 3/9/21